Dylan Ferguson (ice hockey): Playing career

 The Golden Knights declined to issue a qualifying offer to Ferguson at the conclusion of his entry-level contract, making him an unrestricted free agent.
-Ferguson then signed a professional tryout agreement (PTO) with the Toronto Maple Leafs on August 11, 2022.
+Ferguson then signed a professional tryout contract (PTO) with the Toronto Maple Leafs on August 11, 2022.
 After attending the Maple Leafs training camp and pre-season, Ferguson was re-assigned to join the Leafs' AHL affiliate, the Toronto Marlies, to begin the 2022–23 season on a PTO.
 Ferguson made five appearances with the Marlies before he was loaned to the Wichita Thunder of the ECHL on February 23, 2023.
-Before making an appearance with the Thunder, Ferguson was traded by the Marlies to the Belleville Senators in exchange for future considerations on February 24.
-He was then signed to a two-way contract for the remainder of the season with Belleville Senators' NHL affiliate, the Ottawa Senators, on March 2, 2023.
+Before making an appearance with the Thunder, Ferguson was traded by the Marlies to the Belleville Senators of the AHL in exchange for future considerations on February 24.
+He was then signed to a two-way contract for the remainder of the season with the Belleville Senators' NHL affiliate, the Ottawa Senators, on March 2, 2023.

+Ferguson was recalled by Ottawa after registering a 5–1–0 record with Belleville after joining the team.
+Ferguson's first NHL start came on March 20, 2023 against the Pittsburgh Penguins in Pittsburgh.
+It was also his first NHL victory as he made 48 saves in a 2–1 win.
+He lost his second game of the season with Ottawa 5–3 to the New Jersey Devils on March 25.
+He was returned to Belleville on March 28 after goalie Cam Talbot became healthy enough to return to Ottawa's lineup.